‘Marrowbone’: George MacKay and Director Sergio G. Sánchez on the Unique, Dark Fairytale

 Throughout the movie, Sánchez keeps you guessing as to what exactly is happening to the siblings and within the walls of the house.
 The mysterious inhabitant is at the center of much of the film’s action but there’s greater depth to both the characters and the scares in this case.
 Just when you think you’ve figured out what’s going on, he offers another twist to keep you wondering.
 It’s a great feature debut.

-After seeing the film, I sat down with Sánchez and MacKay.
+After seeing the film at last year’s Toronto International Film Festival, I sat down with Sánchez and MacKay.
 They talked about the film’s meaning, what (if any) changes to the script came about during production, deleted scenes, the value of long takes, memorable moments from filming, how they shot two endings, upcoming projects, and a lot more.

 Check out what they had to say in the player above and below is exactly what we talked about.

 - At what point they were told the film was accepted into the festival.

 - How they would describe the film, and why it’s “a dark fairytale.”